 Sustaining a Permanent Environment in Space

 Like any home, the ISS must be kept clean.
 This is especially important in space, where floating dirt and debris could present a hazard.
-For general housecleaning, astronauts use various wipes (wet, dry, fabric and disinfectant), detergents and wet/dry vacuum cleaners to clean surfaces, filters and themselves.
-Trash is collected in bags, stowed in a supply ship and returned to Earth for disposal.
-Solid waste from the toilet is handled in a similar manner after it has been compacted, dried and bagged.
+Astronauts use various wipes, detergents and vacuums to clean surfaces, filters and themselves.
+Trash is collected in bags, stowed in a supply ship and returned to Earth or incinerated [sources: Anderson and NASA].